-Early breakfast, followed by boarding the Passing Cloud at the marina in Shearwater.
+Early breakfast, followed by a float plane flight to meet the Passing Cloud in the Great Bear Rainforest near Bella Bella, BC.
 After meeting the crew and guides of the Passing Cloud, allocating cabins, and a brief orientation we'll begin our journey into the Great Bear Rainforest.
 Our voyage will immediately take us north into glacier-carved fjords of the "Inner Great Bear" where photographic opportunities can abound!
 The narrow channels we'll travel through are home to Humpback and Killer Whales, Sea Otters, Elephant Seals and countless seabirds.
 End of day will see us anchoring in a small coastal estuary where salmon may already be arriving.
 We'll be able to watch for wildlife from the deck of the Passing Cloud.